 Artificial Intelligence is visible in almost every industry, including marketing.
-One of the concepts of AI in marketing is to understand the customer and then predict its behaviour.
+One of the concepts of AI in marketing is to understand the customer and then predict its behavior.

 Combining data analytics and machine learning makes marketing campaigns more efficient and precise.

-One great example is Post Intelligence, a company that has developed an application ‘PI’ that keeps track of trends, as well as predicts user’s behaviour in the context of engagement and recommendations based on their history on social media.
+In case you are wondering how you can start with AI in social media, one great example is Post Intelligence, a company that has developed an application ‘PI’ that keeps track of trends, as well as predicts user’s behavior in the context of engagement and recommendations based on their history on social media.

-Growth hacking allows us to achieve more, while there is less work involved.
+Growth hacking allows us to achieve more while working less.
 This also applies to social media.
 For more information, have a look at our recent blog post on AI tools for growth hacking.